s60sc/ESP32_VoiceChanger/README.md

 * MAX9814 ADC microphone
 * ICSK025A DAC 3W amplifier

+Analog devices are not supported by I2S on ESP32-S3.

-The application can be controlled by hardware buttons connected to pins defined in `myConfig.h`, and by software buttons on the web page.
+The application can be controlled by hardware buttons connected to pins defined via the app web page.

 For realtime voice changing, the microphone must be acoustically shielded from the speaker to prevent feedback squeal.